 Clubs are set to look at soccer, cricket and athletics to hunt down the best athletes they can possibly find and turn them into footballers.

-While it will be a new frontier for women in football, they won’t be going in blind.
+While it is a new frontier for women in football, they won’t be going in blind.

-And 11 member panel of experts and players has been assembled to help the women through the establishment of the league.
+And 11-member panel of experts and players was assembled to help the women through the establishment of the league.